Phlorum - Page Content

 The costs to completely remove bamboo from a property by digging up the rhizomes and appropriately disposing of all the wastes will obviously depend on the size of the infestation and how many properties it affects.

-Prices for excavation vary more than herbicide treatment as there are many variables that can affect the volume of waste that arise.
 Rough ranges of bamboo removal costs are provided in the table below – please contact us for costs and advice on your specific bamboo problem.

 Request a callback